 Contractor: A J Honeycutt Company Inc.

 Description: The building faces west and is a two story buff colored brick, stone and concrete structure.
 The building is is located on landscaped grounds in the center of Apalachicola.
 The west front extends from the main building and has a recessed porch with two large columns rising to a wide header.
 A projecting cornice runs below the roof line.
 There is stone trim along the corners and the roof line is flat.
 In the interior, the large County Circuit Court courtroom is located on the second story.
 The courtroom has a high ceiling.
 The building houses the Circuit Court of the 2nd Judicial Circuit and County Court.
 The building was a Works Progress Administration project.
-The building was enlarged on the east side in 1969.
+The building was enlarged in 1969.
 The architect was Norman Gross and the contractor was Kalmetz Construction Company.
 The building was further enlarged in 1978 to 1979 with a three story addition on the east side.
-The architect was G Michael George & Associates and the contractor was Whitesell-Green.
+The architect was G Michael George & Associates and the contractor was Whitesell-Green Inc..
 Renovations were made in 2008 and the architect was Johnson Peterson and the contractor was Peter Brown.